 Assemblymember Salas Issues Statement on May Budget Revision

-SACRAMENTO – Today, Governor Jerry Brown released a $199.3 billion overall spending plan, which estimates an $8.8 billion surplus through 2018-19, nearly $3 billion more than was predicted in the January budget projection.
+SACRAMENTO – Today, Governor Newsom released a $213 billion overall spending plan, which estimates a $21.5 billion surplus through 2019-2020, $500 million more than was predicted in the January budget projection.

-Assemblymember Salas represents part of the City of Bakersfield, the cities of Arvin, Avenal, Corcoran, Delano, Hanford, Lemoore, McFarland, Shafter, Wasco, and the communities of Armona, Buttonwillow, Home Garden, Kettleman City, Lamont, Lost Hills, Stratford and Weedpatch.
+Assemblymember Salas represents part of the City of Bakersfield, the cities of Arvin, Hanford, Corcoran, Delano, Lemoore, McFarland, Shafter, Wasco, and the communities of Armona, Avenal, Buttonwillow, Home Garden, Kettleman City, Lamont, Lost Hills, Stratford and Weedpatch.